mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/multiple_mix.md

 ### Running a Stand-alone Eight-Card Script

-Next, the corresponding scripts are invoked by commands, using the `mpirun` startup method and the 8-card distributed training script as an example of distributed training:
+Next, the corresponding scripts are invoked by commands.
+As an example, the 8-card distributed training script uses the `mpirun` startup method for distributed training:

 ```bash
 bash run_sapp_mix_train.sh